Integumentary system

 impetigo

-• Impetigo is caused by streptococcus or staphylococcus aureus.
+• caused by streptococcus or staphylococcus aureus.
 A common characteristic of impetigo is the formation of crusty lesions and small vesicles around the nose and mouth (may often be across the entire face).

 • Honey-colored exudate is excreted from areas of impetigo.

-• The treatment includes oral antibiotics and possibly topical antibiotic cream.
+• The treatment includes oral antibiotics and possibly topical antibiotic cream

-<ul><li><p><span style="line-height: inherit;">Impetigo is caused by streptococcus or staphylococcus aureus.
-A common characteristic of impetigo is the formation of crusty lesions and small vesicles around the nose and mouth (may often be across the entire face).</span></p></li><li><p><span style="line-height: inherit;">Honey-colored exudate is excreted from areas of impetigo.</span></p></li><li><p><span style="line-height: inherit;">The treatment includes oral antibiotics and possibly topical antibiotic cream.</span></p></li></ul><p></p>
+<ul><li><p><span style="line-height: inherit;"> caused by streptococcus or staphylococcus aureus.
+A common characteristic of impetigo is the formation of crusty lesions and small vesicles around the nose and mouth (may often be across the entire face).</span></p></li><li><p><span style="line-height: inherit;">Honey-colored exudate is excreted from areas of impetigo.</span></p></li><li><p><span style="line-height: inherit;">The treatment includes oral antibiotics and possibly topical antibiotic cream</span></p></li></ul><p></p>

 15